joostdecock/site/pages/docs/designer/tutorial/install.md

 composer dump-autoload -o
 ```

-If all went well, you can now run this command:
+If all went well (and you are on Linux or Mac), you can now run this command:

 ```sh
 ./freesewing